DonTizi/ReMind/README.md

 ## License

-This project is licensed under the apache-2.0 License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact